 Hi, my name is Venkatesh Rao (Venkat).
-I am a writer and consultant based in Los Angeles.
+I am a writer and consultant based in Seattle.
 My writing can be found on my blog Ribbonfarm, which I've been writing since 2007, as well as the Ribbonfarm Studio newsletter.
 Several curated collections of my online writing are available as Kindle ebooks.
 I have also written a book on timing and decision-making Tempo (2011), and am working on another one, The Clockless Clock, which I am serializing in my newsletter.

 Products of the theorizing process seldom emerge as full-blown theories, which means that most of what passes for theory in organizational studies consists of approximations.
 Although these approximations vary in their generality, few of them take the form of strong theory, and most of them can be read as texts created "in lieu of" strong theories.
 These substitutes for theory may result from lazy theorizing in which people try to graft theory onto stark sets of data.
 But they may also represent interim struggles in which people intentionally inch towards stronger theories.
 The products of laziness and intense struggles may look the same and consist of references, data, lists, diagrams, and hypotheses.
 To label these five as "not theory" makes sense if the problem is laziness and incompetence.
 But ruling out those same five may slow inquiry if the problem is theoretical development still in its early stages.

 The working arrangement is usually just ongoing email/slack interactions, with 1:1 video-conference sparring sessions of 1-3 hours every 4-6 weeks (more or less often depending on the pace of developments).
 Occasionally a client will rope in a colleague or direct report to help drill down into a particular issue.
 There is usually no output product as such, beyond the summary email notes I send after every call.

 My consulting models is best-suited for executives in medium-to-large organizations, and requires interactions over at least a year to yield results.
 Occasionally, I work with individuals, leaders at smaller companies and startups.